weaviate-tutorials/academy-first-rag-app/README.md

     - With filtering
 - View individual object data
     - Perform a NearObject search
-- Sort filtered data
 - Perform retrieval augmented generation
+- Manage Weaviate collections
+    - Create collections with vector configurations
+    - Delete and rebuild collections
-- Aggregate data
+    - Handle batch data ingestion

 ### Project outline

-You will be given a skeleton FastAPI-based application,
+You will be given a skeleton FastAPI-based application, along with scripts to:

+- **Populate collection** (`populate.py`): Add movie data to the Weaviate collection
+- **Delete collection** (`delete_collection.py`): Remove the collection when needed
+- **Main application** (`main.py`): FastAPI app with endpoints for search, recommendations, and exploration